Our Team at the Wellness Impact Lab

 Dr Harvey Skinner is Professor Emeritus of Psychology & Global Health; a Senior

-2016) of the Faculty of Health, York University.
+Fellow at the Dahdaleh Institute for Global Health Research; and Founding Dean (2006-2016) of the Faculty of Health, York University.
 He is a Registered Psychologist (retired) in Ontario and a Fellow of the Canadian Academy of Health Sciences.
 Harvey is placed in the Top 2% World Scientists by the Stanford University worldwide analysis with respect to research citations and impact metrics.
-Four of his instruments are widely used internationally for the assessment of drug problems (DAST: Drug Abuse Screening Test), alcohol dependence (ADS: Alcohol Dependence Scale), family functioning (FAM: Family Assessment Measure), and eHealth literacy (eHEALS).
-He was one of the first to focus on linking behavior change, organizational improvement and information technology (e-health), summarized in his 2002 book Promoting Health Through Organizational Change.
+Assessment instruments he developed are widely used internationally, especially the DAST: Drug Abuse Screening Test) and eHEALS: eHealth literacy scale.
 Harvey has a longstanding interest in peacebuilding and global health for all.

 • Susan Harris